-(Rupees in millions, except share and per share data, unless otherwise stated)
+Significant accounting policies and notes to the consolidated interim financial statements For the quarter and nine months ended December 31, 2019 (Rupees in millions, except share and per share data, unless otherwise stated)

-1 Other equity As at June 30, 2019 As at March 31, 2019 Any profit or loss on purchase, sale, issue or cancellation of the Company's own equity instruments is transferred to capital reserve.
-87 87 A statutory reserve created to the extent of sum equal to the nominal value of the share capital extinguished on buyback of Company's own shares pursuant to Section 69 of the Companies Act, 2013.
-42 42 Securities premium Amounts received on issue of shares in excess of the par value has been classified as securities premium, net of utilisation.
-246 133 General reserve This represents appropriation of profit by the Company.
-226 226 e) Special Economic Zone reinvestment reserve This Special Economic Zone reinvestment reserve has been created out of the profit of eligible SEZ units in terms of the provisions of section 10AA(1)(II) of the Income Tax Act ,1961.
+1 Other equity As at December 31, 2019 As at March 31, 2019 ) Capital reserve Any profit or loss on purchase, sale, issue or cancellation of the Company's own equity instruments is transferred to capital reserve.
+87 87 ) Capital redemption reserve 42 42 A statutory reserve created to the extent of sum equal to the nominal value of the share capital extinguished on buyback of Company's own shares pursuant to Section 69 of the Companies Act, 2013.
+Securities premium 297 133 Amounts received on issue of shares in excess of the par value has been classified as securities premium, net of utilisation. ) General reserve This represents appropriation of profit by the Company.
+226 226 ) Special Economic Zone reinvestment reserve This Special Economic Zone reinvestment reserve has been created out of the profit of eligible SEZ units in terms of the provisions of section 10AA(1)(II) of the Income Tax Act ,1961.
 The reserve should be utilized by the Group for acquiring new plant and machinery for the purpose of its business in terms of the section 10AA(2) of the Income Tax Act, 1961.
-1,045 1,036 f) Retained earnings Retained earnings comprises of the amounts that can be distributed by the Company as dividends to its equity share holders.
-30,746 30,265 Share option outstanding account The share option outstanding account is used to record the value of equity-settled share based payment transactions with employees.
+1,009 1,036 9 Retained earnings Retained earnings comprises of the amounts that can be distributed by the Company as dividends to its equity share holders.
+28,749 30,265 Share option outstanding account The share option outstanding account is used to record the value of equity-settled share based payment transactions with employees.
 The amounts recorded in this account are transferred to securities premium reserve upon exercise of stock options by employees.
-57 165 Exchange difference relating to the translation of the results and net assets of the Company's foreign operations from their functional currencies to the Group's presentation currency are recognized directly in other comprehensive income and accumulated in the foreign currency translation reserve.
+73 165 D Effective portion of Cash Flow Hedges Changes in the fair value of the derivative hedging instrument designated as a cash flow hedge are recognized in other comprehensive income and presented within equity in the cash flow hedging reserve (net of taxes) to the extent that the hedge is effective.
+40 - i) Foreign currency translation reserve Exchange difference relating to the translation of the results and net assets of the Company's foreign operations from their functional currencies to the Group's presentation currency are recognized directly in other comprehensive income and accumulated in the foreign currency translation reserve.
 (416) (416) Other items of other comprehensive income Other items of other comprehensive income consist of fair value changes on FVTOCI financial assets and financial liabilities and re-measurement of net defined benefit liability/asset.
-(146) (119) Share application money pending allotment Share application money pending allotment consists of share application money to the extent not refundable.
-1 - Total 31,888 31,419
+(174) (119) Total 29,933 31,419